paulkernfeld/contiguous-data-in-rust/README.md

 ## Splitting

 There are several ways that you can split contiguous data in Rust.
 Reviewing [References and Borrowing](https://doc.rust-lang.org/book/ch04-02-references-and-borrowing.html) from TRPL might be helpful to understanding this better.
-Since any contiguous data can be turned into a slice, the slice splitting rules can be used.
+Since any contiguous data can be turned into a slice, the slice splitting rules generally apply for borrowed data.
 The `bytes` crate provides an interesting way to split owned data.

 # Solutions